ericfortis/final-cut-pro-scene-detect/README.md

 `fcpscene` automates that process.

-## What if the video FPS has already been increased but incorrectly?
+## What if the video has already been retimed but incorrectly?

 <details>

 <summary>Learn more…</summary>

 Say you have a video that was originally shot at 25fps, and it was fast-upped (without interpolation) to 30fps.
-Or, a 30fps that was upped to 60fps also by duplicating frames.
+Or, a 30fps that was retimed to 60fps also by duplicating frames.
 Respectively, the 6th and 2nd frame in the sequence is duplicate, which looks janky.

 To determine and fix that, there’s a sister tool: [mediasnacks](https://github.com/ericfortis/mediasnacks).